foobar0815/gosignature/README.md

 ```

 Distinguished Name of an LDAP account with read permissions.
+If an authenticated session exists (Windows Domain Logon), leave blank in order to use that session.

 ```ini
 LDAPReaderAccountPassword=
 ```

 Password of the LDAP reader account.
+(Or empty for Windows session authentication.)

 ```ini
 LDAPUserFieldname=